 The tools provided in the "Loudness" window allow the loudness of the selected source stereo audio pair, 5.1 surround sound audio group or decoded Dolby program (from the Dolby Decoder module) to be monitored and measured.
-The Rx system provides up to 4 Loudness meters as standard, allocated as 1 loudness channel per analyzer module.
-The Loudness meters are access via the Analyzer module menu on the HDMI® monitor output.
+The Rx system provides a single Loudness meter as standard and an additional 3 Loudness meters are available as an option and allocated as 1 loudness channel per analyser module.
+The Loudness meters are access via the Analyser module menu on the HDMI® monitor output.